 It faces heightened difficulty to sell its unsold stock.

-City Development should brace for a downturn in the immediate term as the government’s cooling measures are expected to hit the developer who currently has the largest inventory of new units for launch, according to DBS Research.
+City Developments should brace for a downturn in the immediate term as the government’s cooling measures are expected to hit the developer who currently has the largest inventory of new units for launch, according to DBS Research.

 The developer may face greater difficulty in unloading its unsold stock to a market that may not be as inclined to snap up properties after the government tightened Loan-to-Value (LTV) limits by 5pt in surprise cooling measures.